 Day 6: Overland Track, Cradle Mountain area

 Depending on the weather and the energy levels of the group, there are a number of options for today’s walk.
-We’ll enjoy imposing mountain vistas, pristine glacial lakes, vast buttongrass plains, freezing cascades and an all round fantastic day of walking.
+We’ll enjoy imposing mountain vistas, pristine glacial lakes, vast buttongrass plains and an all round fantastic day of walking.
 This is a fairly busy park – and we’ll see why!
 This is the start point of the world renown Overland track.

 It’s a short drive out of the park to our 2nd night at the Cradle Mountain Discovery Holiday Park.

 There’s still time for one last walk this morning.
 With lots of options we will choose a walk based on the weather conditions.
 We then say goodbye to the wild mountain country and head to our departure city of Launceston, arriving around 3pm, in time to catch an evening flight home.